-The AMD Vega GPU Architecture Teaser: Higher IPC, Tiling, & More, Coming in H1’2017
+The Das Keyboard 'Prime 13' & '4 Professional' Mechanical Keyboard Review

-CES 2017: Intel Press Event Live Blog22 comments by Ryan Smith & Ian Cutress
+CES 2017: Intel Press Event Live Blog23 comments by Ryan Smith & Ian Cutress

 We're here at Intel for their CES Press Event.